shannon-coupland/cse520s/HOW-to-RUN.md

-Once you have set up the AWS code, with all node modules, S3 buckets, etc.
+Once you have set up the AWS code, with all node modules, S3 buckets, etc you can test the code manually.
+If you have the raspberry Pi and camera set up, you can test by just stepping in front of the camera and skipping to checking the expected folder steps.

 ## Manual Testing
 * Upload test image into the 'upload' folder